Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-samhithdara/README.md

 4. **Work with Docker Containers:** Understand how to use Docker to run and manage Hadoop components and transfer files between the host and container environments.
 5. **Analyze MapReduce Job Outputs:** Learn how to retrieve and interpret the results of a MapReduce job.

+Objective is clear as i explained in the top section.

 ## Setup and Execution

 ### 1. **Start the Hadoop Cluster**